conorwalsh/qos_sched_custom/README.md

 ## Release History

+* v19.11
+    * This release coincided with the 19.11 DPDK release and this app is compatible with DPDK 19.05
+    * Fixed floating point errors when app started with no traffic flow
 * v19.05
     * This release coincided with the 19.05 DPDK release and this app is compatible with DPDK 19.05